 Gems and Links

-The build works well with only 4-linked gear, and is even potent with only three links, but you can substantially boost the damage of your totems if you get a 5th or 6th link.
+The build (the skill tree follows in the next post) works well with only 4-linked gear, and is even potent with only three links, but you can substantially boost the damage of your totems if you get a 5th or 6th link.
 6L really isn't necessary, 5L is recommend past the low level mapping stage.
 By the time you want that you are at a point in the game where you have the means to farm.
 You also have some flexibility here.
 Let's look at our options.